thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Custom span and in-process context passing

 Tracing an individual function with blocks of logic could give us a meaningful measurement of how the main logic performs.
-An application should be able to propagate in-process context in its call stack so an existing span can be extracted for linking and a new span to be inserted.
-Depend on the language we choose, Context is available explicitly (i.e Golang) or implicitly via Thread-local vars (i.e Java).
+An application should be able to propagate in-process context in its call stack so that an existing span can be extracted for linking and a new span can be inserted.
+Depending on the language we choose, the Context is available explicitly (i.e Golang) or implicitly via Thread-local vars (i.e Java).
 In this instance, I created a custom span called `service.GetNewAlias` that comprises multiple child spans when the main service function calls other functions to fulfil its logic.

 ![Custom Span](/img/posts/2021-01-15-customspan.png 'Custom Span')